fbucci1/hivemigration/README.md

 # HiveMigration

-HiveMigration is a Gradle plugin in order to support Database Migrations best practice when using HIVE.
+HiveMigration is a Gradle plugin with the sole purpose of supporting Database Migrations best practice on HIVE.

+# Concepts

+## Migrations

+Database Migrations is about updating the database from one version to the next using migrations (migration scripts).

+Migrations are written in HIVE QL and can consist of multiple statements.

+Within a single migration, all statements are run within a single transaction.

+## Metadata table

+To keep track of which migrations have already been applied when and by whom, a special bookkeeping table is added to your schema.

+Metadata table also tracks whether or not the migrations were successful.

+In case a migration was not successfull, it will be re-tried the next time the plugin is executed.

 # How it works

 1. HIVEMigrate creates the HIVE schema/database, if it does not exist yet.

 1. HIVEMigrate creates the metadata table, if it does not exist yet.

-   The Metadata table is a regular table whose purpose is to store information on all scripts that have been executed so far.

 1. HIVEMigrate queries the file system looking for migration scripts.